MoKoul/MoKoul/README.md

 # Hi, I'm Mo 👋

-I'm a **Data Analyst & Analytics Engineer** passionate about turning raw data into reliable, decision-ready insights — from building clean data pipelines to crafting dashboards that actually get used.
+I'm a **Data Analyst** passionate about turning raw data into reliable, decision-ready insights — from building clean data pipelines to crafting dashboards that actually get used.

 ---